voutilad/sisu.io/content/posts/paysim-part3.md

 ### Analyzing our Suspicious Groups {#analyzing-our-suspicious-groups}

-Now that we've identified Client members of some suspcious groups, what if we look at the other Clients outside the group they've transacted with?
+Now that we've identified Client members of some suspicious groups, what if we look at the other Clients outside the group they've transacted with?